World Chess Championship: Split title (1993–2006)

 By 2002, not only were there two rival champions, but Kasparov's strong results – he had the top Elo rating in the world and had won a string of major tournaments after losing his title in 2000 – ensured even more confusion over who was World Champion.
 In May 2002, American grandmaster Yasser Seirawan led the organisation of the so-called "Prague Agreement" to reunite the world championship.
 Kramnik had organised a candidates tournament (won later in 2002 by Peter Leko) to choose his challenger.
 It was agreed that Kasparov would play the FIDE champion (Ponomariov) for the FIDE title, and the winner of that match would face the winner of the Kramnik–Leko match for the unified title.
-However, the matches proved difficult to finance and organise.
+The matches, however, proved difficult to finance and organise.
 The Kramnik–Leko match did not take place until late 2004 (it was drawn, so Kramnik retained his title).

 Meanwhile, FIDE never managed to organise a Kasparov match, either with 2002 FIDE champion Ponomariov, or 2004 FIDE champion Kasimdzhanov.
 Kasparov's frustration at the situation played a part in his decision to retire from chess in 2005, still ranked No. 1 in the world.
 Soon after, FIDE dropped the short knockout format for a World Championship and announced the FIDE World Chess Championship 2005, a double round robin tournament to be held in San Luis, Argentina between eight of the leading players in the world.
 However Kramnik insisted that his title be decided in a match, and declined to participate.
 The tournament was convincingly won by the Bulgarian Veselin Topalov, and negotiations began for a Kramnik–Topalov match to unify the title.